Lakshyabh1509/omninexus-platform/DEPLOYMENT.md

 ## Troubleshooting

 ### AI Support still shows "MOCK"
-- Check Railway logs for errors
+- Check Render logs for errors
-- Verify `OPENAI_API_KEY` is set correctly in Railway
+- Verify `OPENAI_API_KEY` is set correctly in Render
 - Ensure `VITE_API_URL` in Vercel has no trailing slash
+- **Wait for cold start**: On free tier, the first request takes time.
+Wait 1 minute and try again.

 ### CORS Errors in Console
 - Backend CORS is already configured to allow all origins
-- Make sure Railway deployment is complete
+- Make sure Render deployment is marked "Live"

-### Railway Build Fails
-- Check that root directory is set to `apps/api`
-- Verify `requirements.txt` exists in `apps/api`

 ---